JasonThomasData/charlotte/assembly/README.md

 You will want to know what the board's pin configuration is at this point, and the simplest way is to enter `GPIO` at the terminal.
 It should give you a table of your board's pin config.
 Use the wiringPi pin numbers.

 For a normal leg, which is not a mirrored leg, use the Pi board's pins 0 (bottom), 1 (middle), and 2 (top) for the signal wires.
-When the servos are all connected run the leg_0_test in bin/.
+When the servos are all connected run `./bin/test_leg`.

-For a mirrored leg, it's the same, but you want to use pins 3 (bottom), 4 (midddle) and 5 (top), and run bin/leg_1_test
+For a mirrored leg, it's the same, but you want to use pins 3 (bottom), 4 (midddle) and 5 (top), and run bin/leg_1_test -- this is no longer the case, update this

 Each servo in each leg will do a series of things and then stop at the positions where the leg would be fully extended, so, you can now put the leg on a flat surface and screw the screws in tighter.
 You might want to use a mild adhesive, like some kind of thread-tight solution to make the screw, shaft and leg component stay in place.